aspect-build/rules_js/README.md

 This ruleset is a high-performance alternative to rules_nodejs.

-The primary difference is that we don't run `npm install` or `yarn install`, instead we use a Bazel-idiomatic approach to managing the third-party dependencies.
+The primary difference is that we don't run `npm install` or `yarn install`, instead we use a Bazel-idiomatic approach to managing the third-party dependencies adapted from [pnpm](https://pnpm.io/), similar to how [Rush](https://rushjs.io/) manages packages.

 Features include: